-Yes, you can find budget lodging in Maine’s Acadia region, encompassing the Blue Hill/Deer Isle Peninsula, Mount Desert Island home to Bar Harbor, and the Schoodic Peninsula, all providing easy access to Acadia National Park.
+Yes, you can find cheap sleeps in Maine’s Acadia region, encompassing the Blue Hill/Deer Isle Peninsula, Mount Desert Island home to Bar Harbor, and the Schoodic Peninsula, all providing easy access to Acadia National Park.

 Boyce’s Motel, Stonington

 Check into Boyce’s, and perhaps purchase artwork from one of Deer Isle’s numerous galleries with the savings.
 The hodgepodge of rooms and apartments are strung perpendicular to Main Street.
 The décor isn’t fancy, but the frills include a harbor-front dock, Wifi, and in-room refrigerators.
 Some rooms have kitchens, water views, and private decks.
-Pets are accepted in some rooms for an additional $10 per stay.
-The nearby Harbor Café is the local hot spot for grub and gossip, and the gussied-up Fisherman’s Friend serves lobster 30 ways.
+Pets are accepted in some rooms for an additional $15 per stay.
+The nearby Harbor Café is the local hot spot for grub and gossip, and Aragosta is the spot for finer dining.
 It’s an easy walk to the Isle au Haut ferry accessing a remote section Acadia National Park.
 Peak season rates from $85.

 Sunset Motor Court, Ellsworth